 When you go and finish a project which takes months and years to write and edit there are a million people who will always say that they like what you wrote but would have done this or would have changed that.
 I always politely listen to them and think, "No you wouldn't have, because you didn't."
 An author needs a reader but it's definitely a hate-love relationship.

-Submitted by Crzybo over 4 years ago
+Submitted by Crzybo almost 5 years ago